westchesterbahai/westchesterbahai.github.io/_development/race_unity_nw.md

 ---
 layout: post
 title: RANWP
-description: Race Amity of Northern Westchester and Putnam
+description: Race Amity of Northern Westchester and Putnam (RANWP)
 location: Currently electronic
-time: Once a month, various times.
-Next meeting Sunday May 17 2:00PM
+time: Once a month, usually on Sunday, Next meeting Sunday July 12 2:00PM
 color: BF360C
 ---
-Discussion group with friendship and fellowship for those concerned about race relations.
+In our July meeting, please join us for friendship and a discussion of what anti-racism is and how to embrace the oneness of humanity.
+All RANWP meetings are open to the public.

-* May: Video and discussion on the widespread impact of inequality in the healthcare system.
+RANWP meetings are temporarily online-only.

-Please contact westchesteratc@gmail.com for information on how to join our Zoom meeting.
+Please contact atc@westchesterbahais.org for the Zoom link and password.